chaof94/chaof94.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I received my PHD degree in 2022 from Northwest University, under supervisor of Prof. Xiaojiang Chen.
+I received my PHD degree in 2022 from Northwest University, under the supervision of Prof. Xiaojiang Chen.
 I am currently an associate professor in the School of Computer Science and Technology at Northwest University.
 Email: chaofeng@nwu.edu.cn

 My research focuses on wireless sensing mobile computing.

 # 🔥 News
-- *2024.12*: <span style="color: red;">  <b>New!</b> </span>🎉🎉 Our work <b>mmFinger</b> is accepted by <b>IEEE TMC 2024</b>.
+- *2024.12*: <span style="color:red;">  <b>New!</b> </span>🎉🎉 Our work <b>mmFinger</b> is accepted by <b>IEEE TMC 2024</b>.

 # 📝 Publications